kyma-project/website/src/blog-posts/7-release-notes-05.md

 ![](https://github.com/kyma-project/website/blob/7fedd5f06d48150af5305dd29c6836c00698eae4/src/blog-posts/assets/alerts_9.png)

-- Promehteus alerting Webhooks are exposed in the configuration.
+- Promehteus-alerting Webhooks are exposed in the configuration.
 This enables the integration of Prometheus Alerting in Custom Dashboards.
 - HTTP configuration now allows to define different ways of authentication in the face of the webhook.
 Basic auth, Tls and Baere token are some of them.

 ### Known Issues